HankunYu/gsplat-unity/README.md

 ## Platform Compatibility

 The sorting pass, built upon [b0nes164/GPUSorting](https://github.com/b0nes164/GPUSorting), requires wave / subgroups operations which are only available in D3D12, Metal or Vulkan graphics APIs.
 WebGPU supports the subgroup operations but Unity has not implemented it.
 Anything using other graphics APIs will not work.
-I have only tested on Windows, but the compatibility of this package should be similar to [aras-p/UnityGaussianSplatting](https://github.com/aras-p/UnityGaussianSplatting).
+I have only tested on Windows and Android, but the compatibility of this package should be similar to [aras-p/UnityGaussianSplatting](https://github.com/aras-p/UnityGaussianSplatting).

 ## Usage